JahnviPaliwal/Intelligent_Brawl_monitor/README.md

-# Intelligent_Brawl_monitor
+# Intelligent_Brawl_Monitor
 This project develops a Real-Time Facial Expression and Pose Detection System using OpenCV.
 The AI model identifies angry facial expressions and aggressive body poses from live camera feeds, providing timely alerts about potential conflicts to enhance safety in various environments.
+In simple words, this senses the aggression from any human being and gives an alert as an SOS to the email ids provided.

 ## Objective